 - Shape and Structure to the body

 - Yellow and Red bone marrow are located in the long bones.
-Yellow marrow has fatty connective tissue where red marrow erythrocytes, platelets, and leukocytes migrate to the blood to do their special tasks.
+Yellow marrow has fatty connective tissue whereas red marrow has erythrocytes, platelets, and leukocytes which migrate to the blood to do their special tasks.

 Diseases of Musculoskeletal System:

-- Infections, Auto Immune Diseases of Bones, joints and Muscles.
+- Auto Immune Diseases of Bones, joints and Muscles.